 StrategyQuant version X was built from the scratch as an open, extendable platform.

-Majority of the functionality is implement using either plugins or snippets.
+Majority of the functionality is implemented using either plugins or snippets.
 What’s the difference between them:

 - Plugin – is a bigger module that includes both some user interface and some background code.
 An example of plugin is the whole Builder screen, and it itself contains other subplugins – every settings tab and every result tab are another plugin.Development of plugins is not covered in this manual, it is very technical and complex and will be possibly offered in some future versions of StrategyQuant X.